blimmer/benlimmer.com/freelance.md

 In addition to technical endeavors, I helped Ibotta's technology department scale as hiring [increased exponentially](https://medium.com/building-ibotta/actively-building-ibottas-engineering-culture-with-monique-aida-mitchell-da6847e9cefd).
-By planning to scale technology best-practices through tooling and mentorship, Ibotta became one of [Colorado's first tech "unicorns"](https://www.builtincolorado.com/2019/08/05/ibotta-series-d-funding-unicorn) hiring and retaining top technology talent in Denver.
+By planning to scale technology best practices through tooling and mentorship, Ibotta became one of [Colorado's first tech "unicorns"](https://www.builtincolorado.com/2019/08/05/ibotta-series-d-funding-unicorn) hiring and retaining top technology talent in Denver.

-Now, I help companies of all sizes solve their hardest technology and scaling problems.
+Now, I help companies of all sizes solve their most challenging technology and scaling problems.

 ## Specialties